The Pre-Prep Department

 We use the National Curriculum as a guide to inform our planning, amending and enhancing it where necessary, in order to best meet the children’s developing needs.
 Many of our children work beyond the requirements of the National Curriculum as we prepare them to enter the Prep School in Year 3.

 Pre-Prep has its own routines, playgrounds and classrooms, providing children with a feeling of comfort, security and the highest standards of pastoral care, whilst also benefitting from the excellent and extensive facilities shared with the senior school.
-This includes Music, Dance and performances in the Spratton Hall theatre, weekly sessions in Five Acres Forest School, and PE and Game in either the Sports Dome or Playing Fields.
+This includes Music, Dance and performances in the Spratton Hall theatre, weekly sessions in Five Acres Forest School, and PE and Games in either the Sports Dome or Playing Fields.

 Physical Education and Sport